bmc-eng/LLMFinancialAnalyst/readme.md

 To build on the work of Kim et al (2024), Xu et al (2025), Zhang, Zhao et al (2024) to produce a multi-agentic financial analyst system that is backtested and creates long-term (3 month) investment decisions.

 ## Running the Project
 This project requires Bloomberg Lab for Enterprise to run.
-It will require
+It will require Textual Analytics for the News datasets, Signal Lab for the Portfolio Analytics and access to Bedrock.

-## Build Steps
+## Deliverables
 The deliverables for this project are:

-- A series of Jupyter Notebooks highlighting the research and build steps:
+- A series of Jupyter Notebooks highlighting the research and steps used to construct the models:
     - 01A - PIT datasets -> This is used to get all of the point-in-time financial data
     - 01B - DataPacks -> This is used to get datasets needed to run the strategy backtester
     - 03A - Multi-GPU -> This generates the strategies from the open source LLMs

+- Data Module
+    - Data Requester to retrieve and process point-in-time financial statement and company reference datasets
+    - News Requester to retrieve all company news over the backtest time horizon
+- Model Module
+    - model_inference.py to run multi-GPU inference on Huggingface models and generate a strategy
+    - model_helper.py to help request, store and load Huggingface models
+    - model finetuner to help fine tune open source models
+    - model finetune inference to help run inference tasks on the finetuned models
+    - prompts to record all of the system prompts used
+- Agent Module
+    - FinancialAnalystAgent to run financial analysis tasks on a company with financial statement datasets and news datasets
+    - CommitteeAgent to debate the analyst reports and put forward alternative investment thesis
+- Strategy Construction Module
+    -
+- Strategy Analysis Module
+    - event_study.py is an Event Backtester to test the financial outcome of a strategy
+    - datapacks retrieves the data needed to run the strategy analysis only
+    -

 - Python utilities of helper functions to:
-    - Log outputs of the models
-    - Retrieve models from S3 storage
-    - Request data from Bloomberg for financial statements
+    - Logger for model outputs
+    - Storage helper to
     - Construction of portfolio legs

 - Key model files: